 battling with mental illness

-However, none of these methods of dealing with mental illness offers the same benefits as interacting with a certified counsellor or therapist.
-Below are some reasons why therapy is your best bet at getting healed when you are dealing with a mental illness.
+However, none of these methods of dealing with mental illness offers the same benefits as interacting with a certified counselor or therapist.
+Below are some reasons why therapy is your best bet at getting healed when dealing with a mental illness.

 1. Therapists are objective third parties

-Objectivity can be quite difficult especially when we are thinking about ourselves, or when we are asking those closest to us for advice.
+Objectivity can be tricky especially when thinking about ourselves or asking those closest to us for advice.

-When you are battling with mental illness in isolation, it’s very hard for you to be objective in how you judge your condition, the path that led you there, the severity of your disorder and your progress in the path of healing.
+When you are battling with mental illness in isolation, it’s tough for you to be objective in judging your condition, the path that led you there, the severity of your disorder, and your progress in healing.

-Friends and relatives are not that different.
-They too will have a hard time talking about difficult issues in your life.
+Friends and relatives are similar.
+They, too, will have difficulty talking about complex issues in your life.
 Pity and sympathy may stand in the way when they need to tell you harsh truths about your condition.

-Seeking therapy offers you an objective third party who cannot judge you and who won’t be afraid to tell you hard truths when they are what you need to hear.
+Seeking therapy offers an objective third party who cannot judge you and won’t be afraid to tell you hard truths when they are what you need to hear.

 2. Therapists are more knowledgeable and skilled